-When lawns are stressed from extended periods of hot, humid conditions, conditions are right for fungal diseases and the damage they cause.
-Similar to weed control, the best way to deal with lawn diseases is through prevention.
-Promote a healthy lawn with an extensive root system and allow for adequate air and water movement.
+When lawns are stressed from extended periods of hot, humid weather, conditions are right for fungal diseases and the damage they cause.
+As with weed control, the best way to deal with lawn diseases is through prevention, by promoting a healthy lawn with an extensive root system and allowing for adequate air and water movement.
 But even the healthiest lawn can come under attack by these invaders, so it's best to know how to identify common diseases and what to do about them.

 Often found on Kentucky bluegrass lawns located in shady areas with limited air movement, powdery mildew looks like a white dust covering the grass blades.
 Although it can yellow the turf over time, powdery mildew is not likely to cause widespread damage to a lawn.
-Extended cloudiness can bring on powdery mildew but if the problem is not weather related, conditions may need to be altered for a healthy lawn.
+Extended periods of cloudiness can bring on powdery mildew, but if the problem is not weather-related, conditions may need to be altered for a healthy lawn.
 Shade-tolerant grass species are not likely to attract powdery mildew, and pruning or thinning trees can improve air circulation and sunlight to the area.

 Prolonged snow cover in the spring can lead to gray snow mold or pink snow mold, especially if the ground is not quite frozen.
 It can also occur on over-fertilized lawns and under leaves left over from the fall.
-Snow mold damage is largely superficial and temporary, the best way to deal with it is to rake it out to help the area dry.
-New growth will begin and soon the damage will be gone.
+Snow mold damage is largely superficial and temporary.
+The best way to deal with it is to rake it out to help the area dry.
+New growth will begin, and soon the damage will be gone.

 A common and relatively harmless lawn disease, red thread usually appears when the lawn is due for fertilizing.
-Chances are if the red thread is present, it's time to fertilize the lawn.
-Red thread is noticeable by its distinctive red hairs amongst the turf giving it a pinkish/red appearance from a distance.
+Chances are if red thread is present, it's time to fertilize the lawn.
+Red thread is noticeable by its distinctive red hairs amongst the turf, giving it a pinkish-red appearance from a distance.